TarekAloch/claude-summarizer/README.md

 # 🤖 Claude Conversation Summarizer

+Ever had a great conversation with Claude that you wished you could remember later?
+Or struggled to maintain context across multiple chat sessions?
+This tool solves those problems by intelligently exporting and summarizing your Claude conversations into beautiful markdown files.

+## 🎯 Why This Matters

+- **Project Continuity**: Keep track of important decisions, code snippets, and discussions across multiple Claude sessions
+- **Knowledge Preservation**: Never lose valuable insights from your conversations
+- **Context Maintenance**: Help Claude understand previous discussions when starting new conversations
+- **Documentation**: Automatically create project documentation from your conversations
+- **Coming Soon**: Auto-upload to Claude's project docs for persistent memory across all project conversations! 🚀

 A TypeScript script that exports Claude conversations to markdown with intelligent summaries.
 Perfect for saving and organizing your Claude chats! 🎯

 ## 🎥 Live Demo